jamesr1775/Sorting-Visualiser/Testing.md

 #### Further Testing
 - I asked friends and family to test and interact with the site on their own devices which included ipads, iphones and samsung phones.
-- Tested myself on a physical devices laptop, desktop, ipad, samsung phone, iphone.
+- Tested myself on physical devices laptop, desktop, ipad, samsung phone, iphone.
 ### Bugs and Issues Resolved
-- First few versions of bubble sort and trying to change the bar charts heights to perform sorting was difficult.
+- First few versions of bubble sort and trying to change the bars heights to perform sorting was difficult.
 The animation happened all at once at the end of the function, or with the set timeout function the heights were not updated fast enough for the sorting algorithm and maybe only one or two bars swapped back and forth.

   I found some information that helped me from [stackoverflow](https://stackoverflow.com/questions/48184493/update-element-with-ajax-dont-affect-until-for-loop-end/48184577).
   The divs were not updating till end of the loop and if I updated them with a timeout function it bugged out because the sort order was messed up so I decided to group animations in to an array.

-- Struggled to change the colors to show the two current bars currently be getting compared in the algorithm.
+- Struggled to change the colors to show the two current bars currently  getting compared in the algorithm.
 Initially tried to change the colors with set time out delays before the the heights of the bars were swapped during the same loop iteration, but this caused delay/ asynchronous issues were multiple bar colors were being changed.

   My solution was to instead have the color change animations happen as part of the animation array which would be in its own loop iteration.
 This solved that issue.
-- For the merge sort algorithm, the auxilary array was a copy of the barsArray but it was not a deep copy and had all references to the objects inside the barsArray which broke the algorithm.
-I tried to fix this by making the array a const but it did not work so instead I generated the auxilary with the bars array in the same loop.
+- For the merge sort algorithm, the auxiliary array was a copy of the barsArray but it was not a deep copy and had all references to the objects inside the barsArray which broke the algorithm.
+I tried to fix this by making the array a const but it did not work so instead I generated the auxiliary with the bars array in the same loop.
-- The pause feature required reseting all timeouts which required the playAnimations function to be remade.
+- The pause feature required resetting all timeouts which required the playAnimations function to be remade.
 I got some help with changing the playanimations function to a recursive loop so the pause feature could be implemented here [stackoverflow](https://stackoverflow.com/questions/29173956/start-and-stop-loop-in-javascript-with-start-and-stop-button).
 - Pushing the timeouts to an array did not seem to work when clearing them, but the window.clearTimeouts does seem to work which I found from [stackoverflow](https://stackoverflow.com/questions/8860188/javascript-clear-all-timeouts).
 - Initially I tried to just shift the swapAnimations array and pass the animation to play, but with timeouts some animations might have got lost.
 I made an animationsPlayed array instead to find out which animation has been played last so when unpaused we go back to the correct animation.